arnolddevos/FlowActors/README.md

 # Flowlib: Another Scala Dataflow Library

 Important Caveats:
-: This an experimental library for now.
+* This an experimental library for now.
 I hope to have something well-proven soon.
-: This page is in draft form until I test my examples and post more complete example code.
+* This page is in draft form until I test my examples and post more complete example code.
-: The source is [on github](https://github.com/arnolddevos/FlowActors) but the repository will likely be renamed to remove the reference to actors.
+* The source is [on github](https://github.com/arnolddevos/FlowActors) but the repository will likely be renamed to remove the reference to actors.
+* Updated 29/12/2013 to reflect API changes: a type parameter for `Action`; `Supervisor` parameter for `run()`; `(p: Process) * (n: Int) == p*n` no longer holds.

 _Flowlib_ is a compact library for asynchronous programming within a single JVM.